-- A “Nexus 5X” option should appear under File Explorer (Windows) or on the Finder (OSX).
+- A “Nexus 5X” option should appear under File Explorer (Windows).
 Open it, and there will be an option for “Internal Storage” where you can transfer files between your PC and device.
 MacOS users can open Android File Transfer.

 Option 2 – Bluetooth Connection

 This option is not recommended for transferring a large amount of files as it is rather cumbersome.
 But it will work for a few files.